cleversoft/zt-news/README.md

 ## Change Logs

+## Version 2.7.1 Release June 04, 2017

+* Fix some error display in headline and newsiv layout

 ## Version 2.7.1 Release June 03, 2017

 * Update style, construct html of layout and add options for backend of module